open-sauced/guestbook/CONTRIBUTING.md

 ## Setup the Project Locally

-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [intro repository](github.com/open-sauced/intro) you are working on  to your own GitHub account.
+1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [guestbook repository](https://github.com/open-sauced/guestbook) you are working on  to your own GitHub account.
 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the forked repository to your local machine.

 ```bash